Skip to content

 2. PostgreSQL with pgvector

-Production-ready vector storage with SQL capabilities:
+Production-ready vector storage with full SQL capabilities:

 go

-// Create pgvector storage
+// Create pgvector storage with full RAG support

 memory, err := core.NewMemory(core.AgentMemoryConfig{